JohanPeraldi/poker-range-manager/README.md

 # Poker Range Manager

-A React-based web application for No Limit Hold'em poker players to create and manage hand ranges.
+A Next.js-based web application for No Limit Hold'em poker players to create and manage hand ranges.
 The MVP focuses on RFI (Raise First In) situations from all positions in a 6-max format game, including Big Blind defense ranges.

 ## Features

 ### MVP Features

 - 📊 Interactive hand range grid for RFI situations
 - 🎨 Color-coded (customizable) actions:
   - Raise (red)